-ChildFund helps children with disabilities in Cambodia
+ChildFund helps children living with disability in Cambodia

 Tears well in nine-year-old Chantrea’s eyes as she describes her childhood before she was diagnosed with a hearing problem.